Benedictteo05/OSA_notes/Operating Systems & Administration/L4 - Device Management.md

 - However, performance gains can be gained if we can make the program execute instructions while the IO is taking place.
 - This should be done without violating the serial execution order of the program.
 - To maximize IO, we can have the CPU operate on another process when the IO is busy with the original process.
+	- Does this mean that to the CPU its as if noth